SuperOfficeDocs/superoffice-docs/docs/api/person/services/get-persons-ipersonagent.md

 ---
 title: Retrieving list of persons with IPersonAgent
 uid: get_person_ipersonagent
-description: Retrieving list of persons with IPersonAgent
+description: How to retrieve a list of persons with IPersonAgent.
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 06.24.2016
+so.date: 11.04.2021
-keywords: api-serices, ipersonagent
-so.topic: howto
+keywords: person, contact, services, API, api-serices, IPersonAgent, PersonAgent, GetPersonList so.topic: howto
 # so.envir:
 # so.client: